moltony/pixiv-monitor/README.md

 If you're on Windows, it's recommended to run the script in a terminal that supports ANSI escape sequences, such as Windows Terminal.

+Also if you're on Windows and you plan to use the curses-based UI, make sure to install `windows-curses`:
+`pip install windows-curses`

 Before running the script (`main.py`), you'll need to configure it as described below.

 ## Configuring